Skip to main content.

 The Pass/Fail Option cannot be used with University Studies courses, core business courses, or courses that make up your major.

 The Pass/Fail Option is available to sophomores, juniors and seniors.
-Students need to select the Pass/Fail Option in the first 5 weeks of the semester.
+Students need to select the Pass/Fail Option by the Last Day to file pass/fail on the academic calendar.
 Also remember, the Pass/Fail Option can only be used with a maximum of 4 non-business electives.
-Only one course per semester can be declared a Pass/Fail course.
+Only one course per semester can be declared a pass/fail course.

 Pass/Fail Option Warnings